Azure/automl-codegen-preview/README.md

 * Streaming datasets are not supported.
 * DNN trained models are not supported.
 * `DataTransformer._engineered_feature_names_class` is currently loaded from a bytestring to map raw to engineered feature names, which may be problematic if the list of featurizers changes.

+## Sign up for this Private Preview

+How do I sign up for this Private Preview of AutoML ‘CodeGen’?

+•	Reach out to - cesardl@microsoft.com to enable your Azure subscription for this Private Preview feature.

+•	In addition, fill out this form - [Private Preview sign up for 'AutoML CodeGen'](https://forms.office.com/r/6fWqMFApvE)

 ## Contributing